 Labour will maintain the most competitive corporation tax rate in the G7, but that is not enough to deliver long-term prosperity.
-This document outlines the Labour Party’s approach to business tax reform, setting out four core principles.
+These documents set out the Labour Party’s approach to business tax reform, based on four core principles.
 First, the tax system must attract long-term investment, without which we cannot create the growth necessary for a sustained recovery.
 Second, we need to kickstart a revival in British productivity by supporting enterprise and innovation, which will deliver improvements in living standards for all.
 Third, simplification of the tax system and greater predictability is vital if entrepreneurs are to respond to incentives to invest and innovate.
 And underpinning this all is a commitment to fairness: working both domestically and with our international partners to create a tax system that is transparent and robust, in which tax better reflects the location of economic activity.
 The challenges facing the UK economy are formidable, but they are not insurmountable.
 We welcome views from businesses, trade unions, entrepreneurs, tax professionals, international partners and others on how to deliver this agenda, because reforming the business tax system according to these principles will put economic growth on to a more sustainable footing, and reconnect hard-working people’s pay and living standards to national prosperity.

 Download our report "Delivering Long-term Prosperity - Reform of Business Taxation" here.